Department of Mechanical Engineering

 Welcome to the Department of Mechanical Engineering in the Lyles College of Engineering at California State University, Fresno.

-With nearly 500 majors in Fall 2013, the Department is the second largest program in the College, offering an undergraduate program culminating in a BSME degree and a graduate program culminating in a MSE-Mechanical Engineering option degree.
+With nearly 500 combined majors in Fall 2014, the Department is the largest in the College, offering an undergraduate program culminating in a BSME degree and a graduate program culminating in a MSE-Mechanical Engineering option degree.

 The Department's full-time faculty have academic credentials which cover the major areas of the mechanical engineering discipline.
 In addition, all the faculty are active practitioners with academic, industrial and government experience and are able to assist students develop professional skills as well as advise/mentor students in career matters.